-I am interested in processes affecting glaciers and ice sheets under changing conditions.
+I am a Research Scientist in the Thayer School of Engineering at Dartmouth College, and I am interested in processes affecting glaciers and ice sheets under changing conditions.
 When ice melts on the surface of a glacier, some (or all) of the meltwater drains through the glacier to the bed, where the ice meets rock or sediment.
-Water pressure under the ice affects how fast the glacier slides by lubricating the bed and reducing friction.
-Glaciers do not only melt on top; they also melt from below, so some of the water is produced by melting at the bed.
-In my current research, I use mathematical modeling to simulate water drainage beneath glaciers and ice sheets, ultimately to help make better predictions of sea-level rise.
+Glaciers do not only melt on top; they also melt from below, so water is also produced through basal melting due to geothermal flux, frictional heat from the glacier sliding, and heat produced by turbulent dissipation.
+The water pressure under the ice affects how fast the glacier slides by lubricating the bed and reducing friction.

 - subglacial hydrology